 Hallelujah, the worst is over!
 If you’ve made it this far without succumbing during a weak moment or two, the only thing preventing you from returning to nicotine is your own desire.

 Yeah, it’s true.
-Despite shedding the physiological need for nicotine, your brain is a complex beast that remembers things.
+Despite shedding the physiological urge for nicotine, your brain is a complex beast that remembers things.
 The smell of a lit cigarette, the momentary escape of a smoke break, or even the socialization that comes when all your friends head outside the bar together.
 Your brain remembers these things fondly, making it difficult to avoid those old cravings.

 If you’re determined to live without nicotine, getting past withdrawal is the biggest hurdle.
 Avoiding momentary temptations is something you’ll have to navigate until they too fade away.